Don Cordner: Playing career

-Life after Football
+Life after football

-Cordner continued to be heavily involved with football while running his medical practice at Diamond Creek.
-He was a member of the VFL Tribunal in 1962 and 1963 and sat on the board of the Melbourne Football Club for two stints—from 1957–58 and 1964–71.
-He also served on the Melbourne Cricket Club committee and was MCC President between 1985 and 1992.
+Cordner continued to be heavily involved with football while running his medical practice at Diamond Creek for 46 years.

+He was a member of the VFL Tribunal in 1962 and 1963 and sat on the board of the Melbourne Football Club for two stints—from 1957 to 1958 and 1964–71.
+He also served on the Melbourne Cricket Club committee from 1964 to 1992 and was President between 1985 and 1992.

+Cordner served on the School Council of Melbourne Grammar School for 20 years with five years served as Chairman.
+In 1989 the Cordner-Eggleston Cup was jointly named in his honour being the annual football match played between Melbourne Grammar and Scotch College.

+In 1993 the entrance to the MCC Members stand at the Melbourne Cricket Ground was named in his honour and he was named Victorian of the Year.

 In 2000, he was named in the back pocket in Melbourne's official Team of the Century.

 Don Cordner died on 13 May 2009 at age 87.

 When the AFLW competition was formed in 2017, his granddaughter Harriet was able to continue the Cordner link to Melbourne when she was picked in Melbourne's inaugural team.